Chris Derrick ('10) | Sociology

 But the social theories he learned at ACU have impacted his approach to criminal justice as well.

-"I had some great teachers in the sociology department," he said.
+"I had some great teachers in Sociology," he said.
 "They exposed me to a lot."

 U.S. Marshals office internship